“5 Challenges and How to Overcome Them While Managing a Project”

-Legacy project management methods fail at emphasizing the responsibilities of each team member.
-This can lead to a lack of accountability during the project and especially in situations when problems occur.
+Legacy project management methods fail at emphasizing the responsibilities of each team member; this can lead to a lack of responsibility during the project and especially in situations when problems occur.

 A project management tool allows managers to assign tasks individually to team members.
-On top of that, all the employees onboard the project can see who is assigned for each task.
-This is a great way for employees to become more responsible and dedicated to completing the task in time.
+On top of that, all the employees onboard the project can see who is assigned to each job; this is a great way for employees to become more responsible and dedicated to completing the task in time.

 David Miller is a researcher who has several years of experience in the field of teaching, project management and training.
 He is associated with prestigious brands and many leading organizations for his expertise in project management.
 Currently, he is pursuing research on the effectiveness of project management software and is also a contributing author with ProProfs.